 - Ask questions!
 Get feedback by simply asking what people think.
 Be specific and keep it short and sweet.

 - Reply to comments and interact with your followers.
-Don’t simply post updates, thank people for their feedback and respond to any questions they may ask (it will show you care about their opinions)
+Don't simply post updates — thank people for their feedback, and respond to any questions they may ask

 - Post links to surveys and promote any of your other methods for gathering feedback.